 Salem Night at Old Salem is the time to slow down, leave the busy holiday season behind and start to reflect on family & friends.
 Join us for this once-a-season special candlelight evening of open, warm, and inviting Christmas experiences.
 From singing in the Single Brothers House, to piano forte concerts in the Boy’s School, baking in the beehive ovens in the Miksch House & Winkler Bakery, the historic district will be alive with a renewed presence of the holiday.
 This is a perfect opportunity to bring visiting family and start an annual Christmas week tradition.
-Our retail stores will be open for any last-minute gifts you may need (or buy one of our newly created Salem pottery pieces for yourself!)
+Our Visitor Center opens at 12:30pm and retail stores are open later for any last-minute gifts you may need, or simply buy one of our newly created Salem pottery pieces for yourself!

 - Mule & Wagon rides.
 (Private carriage tours available for additional)

 - Moravian Brass Band in the Square: Enjoy music played by a Moravian Band.

 - St. Nick at the Butner Hat Shop.
 When you purchase a ticket, you can visit St. Nick’s workshop, tell him what you want for Christmas and snap a photo!
 (NOTE: There will not be a photographer).

 - Museum of Early Southern Decorative Arts – Help us color a giant community Christmas fraktur (A colored image produced for celebrations) based on an 18th century example (pictured above) in our collection while you enjoy an after-hours stroll through MESDA’s galleries.

 - Miksch House & Gardens.
 Stop in and stay a bit, and see how the earliest houses in Salem celebrated Christmas.
 Find out what’s cooking and help prepare the gingerbread.